James V. Scotti

 James Vernon Scotti (born 1960) is an American astronomer.
-He was born in Bandon, Oregon and graduated from Edmonds Woodway High School in Edmonds, Washington in 1978.
+He was born in Bandon, Oregon, and graduated from Edmonds Woodway High School in Edmonds, Washington in 1978.
 He received his B.Sc. in Astronomy from the University of Arizona in Tucson in 1983.
 Ever since that time, he has worked on the Spacewatch project, which is one of a number of projects that look for near-Earth asteroids (NEAs).
 He wrote the first automatic asteroid detection software for the project in 1984.

 Discoveries

-Scotti is the discoverer (on February 15, 1997) of 10199 Chariklo, an asteroid with two rings.
-This is the only known ringed asteroid and the smallest object yet discovered with a ring system.